Early Life and Education of Caitlin Clark: A Complete Timeline

 March 2022: Partnership with Coralville Community Food Pantry

-October 2023: Forms the Caitlin Clark Foundation
+October 2023: Formation of the Caitlin Clark Foundation

-2023: Butter Sculpture at Iowa State Fair
+2023: Life-size butter sculpture at the Iowa State Fair

-2024: Continued Fundraising for Coralville Community Food Pantry
+2024: Over $100,000 raised for Coralville Community Food Pantry

-As of 2024, Caitlin Clark has helped raise over $100,000 for Coralville Community Food Pantry, and the nonprofit continues to frequently receive $22 donations.
+As of 2024, Clark has helped raise over $100,000 for Coralville Community Food Pantry, and the nonprofit continues to frequently receive $22 donations.

 January 2025: Partnership with Scholastic and United States of Readers

-May 2025: Donation to Feeding America
+May 2025: $300,802 donation to Feeding America